FLAVIO FROHLICH, PH.D. – PRINCIPAL INVESTIGATOR

 |

-Zach received his BA in Psychology graduating summa cum laude from UNC Asheville and is the lab coordinator for Frohlich Lab.
-His research interests include substance use disorder, behavioral activation, the intersection of substance use disorder and PTSD and the exciting new possibilities of noninvasive brain stimulation for SUD.
-He also studies the role infection and inflammation play in neuropsychiatric illness.
+Zach received his BA in Psychology graduating summa cum laude from UNC Asheville and is a clinical research specialist and the Lab Coordinator for Frohlich Lab.
+Zach has previous experience leading/managing complex randomized controlled trials investigating anxiety, depression, substance use disorder, psychotherapeutic interventions and novel brain stimulation interventions.
+He is passionate about the potential noninvasive brain stimulation has for improving the lives of individuals living with a wide range of neuropsychiatric diagnoses.
 In his free time he enjoys film and digital photography, cooking, spending time with his spouse Christine and crushing Netflix.

 |